plugg1N/meta-model-research/README.md

 I've implemented that theory in code in updated notebook (Commit on `08.11.2023`).
 I've chosen specifically odd amount of models to get predictions from `(5 models)` and concatenated all those predictions into a DataFrame.
 Then, by receiving `mode` of each individual row of preds.
 I received predictions to evaluate on.
-This algorithm is ever so slightly better than the LGBMC independent judge one. *This result is not satisfying at all*.
+This algorithm is ever so slightly better than the LGBMC independent judge one by `0.005` points of *f1-score* metric. *This result is not satisfying at all*.